 I always find that my shooting intensifies during the new bow honeymoon.
 As a result, I usually shoot a little better every time I get one.
 Yeah, sometimes the honeymoon is short, but more often than not I end up loving my new sweetheart and she stacks up the antlers at least as well and often even better than the last one.

 Every year: If you’re the every-year guy, then get that new bow as soon as you can.
-Sometimes delivery can be a little slow as new models are introduced, so being near the top of the waiting list can save you a longer wait.
+Sometimes delivery can be a little slow as new models are introduced, so being near the top of the waiting list can save you a long wait.
 Getting a new bow during the winter leaves you plenty of time to get familiar with the bow and gain the confidence you need before hunting season rolls around.

 Every 3 to 5: By my own estimation, those who buy every 3 to 5 years probably represent the majority of avid bowhunters.
 This is the group that doesn’t need a new bow every year.
 Yeah, they sacrifice a little performance in years 3 to 5 to the brand new technology, but the gap is getting narrower all the time.